Assistant Professor of Animal and Veterinary Sciences

 - Ishaq, S.L., Wright, A-D.G.
 2014.
 Design and validation of four new primers for next-generation sequencing to target the 18S rRNA gene of gastrointestinal ciliate protozoa.
 Applied and Environmental Microbiology, 80(17):5515-5521.
 Impact 3.67.
 Article

 - Ishaq, S.L., Wright, A-D.G.
 2014.
 High-throughput DNA sequencing of the ruminal bacteria from moose (Alces alces) in Vermont, Alaska, and Norway.
 Microbial Ecology, 68(2):185-195.
 Impact 2.97.
 Article

 - Ishaq, S.L., Wright, A-D.G.
 2012.
 Insight into the bacterial gut microbiome of the North American moose (Alces alces).
 BMC Microbiology, 12:212.
 Impact 2.73.
 Article

 - Ishaq, S.L.
 2017.
 Plant-Bacteria Interactions in Agriculture and the Use of Farming Systems to Improve Diversity and Productivity.
-AIMS Microbiology 3(2): 335-353.
+In: Plant probiotic bacteria: solutions to feed the World, AIMS Microbiology 3(2): 335-353.
 Article.

 - Ishaq S.L., Wright A-D.G.
 2015.
 Terrestrial Vertebrate Animal Metagenomics, Wild Ruminants.
 In: Highlander, SK, Rodriguez-Valera, F, White, BA.
 (Ed.)
 Encyclopedia of Metagenomics: SpringerReference.
 Springer-Verlag Berlin Heidelberg.
 Article.